 This article addresses this challenge by presenting a systematic process for localizing the RSALD-SAC to the Xuzhou language context, adapting both its content and administration procedures to ensure regional linguistic relevance and psychometric validity.
 The localization process adheres to internationally recognized guidelines, including the International Test Commission Guidelines for Test Adaptation (2017) and the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014).
 It includes expert translation, dialectal adaptation, cultural validation through focus groups, pilot testing, and differential item functioning analysis with a representative sample of school-age children in Xuzhou.
 These steps ensure that the tool accurately captures language abilities as shaped by the local linguistic environment, rather than reflecting regional variation or unfamiliarity with Taiwan-specific Mandarin Chinese language norms.

 In addition to scale adaptation, the article addresses a second core objective: the preparation of researchers and field administrators to use the localized RSALD-SAC effectively.
 High-quality assessment of language disorders requires not only valid instruments but also competent, well-trained personnel (Bishop, 2010).
 To that end, this study designs and implements a structured training program aimed at graduate students and early-career researchers in speech-language pathology and applied linguistics.
 The training includes a theoretical foundation in DLD, practical guidance in scale administration and scoring, and calibration exercises to establish inter-rater reliability.
-Emphasis is placed on recognizing dialectal influence, administering the scale neutrally, and interpreting results within the regional linguistic context.
+Emphasis is placed on recognizing dialectal influence, administering the scale neutrally, and interpreting results within the regional linguistic context.-Needs to be changed the language

 By localizing a rigorously developed Mandarin-language scale for a previously underserved region of mainland China and by creating a scalable training model for its implementation, this study makes two critical contributions.
 First, it expands the availability of standardized DLD screening tools that are linguistically and culturally appropriate for northern Jiangsu.
 Second, it offers a replicable model for future localization efforts across other dialect regions in China and similar multilingual contexts worldwide.
 The resulting localized RSALD-SAC will offer educators, clinicians, and researchers in Xuzhou a powerful and precise instrument for identifying and supporting children with DLD, ultimately contributing to more equitable access to speech-language services and inclusive education.